andreasdominik/ADoSnipsQnD/docs/src/details.md

-## Reduce false activations of intents
+## Reduce false activations of intents by doublechecking commands

 Intents with simple commands or without slots are sometimes recognised by Snips with high confidence, even if only parts of the command